 Note: Contact your local council to find out about your business rates bill, business rate relief or to pay your bill.

-ESTIMATING BUSINESS RATES: The guide shows how to estimate business rates in England and Wales.
+The help guide shows how to estimate business rates in England and Wales.
 Even so, your local council will make the final calculation.

 Business Rates Guide for Owners of Small Businesses in the United Kingdom